-This application was submitted by Stantec Architecture on 2017 December 06 on behalf of the developer Ronmor Holdings Inc. This outline plan is accompanied by a road closure and land use amendment (CPC2020-0091) that will allow for a range of new housing types, commercial development and park space to meet the needs of various household sizes, lifestyles and income levels in the Glacier Ridge area.
+This application was submitted by Stantec Architecture on 2017 December 06 on behalf of the developer Ronmor Holdings Inc. This road closure and land use redesignation is accompanied by an outline plan (CPC2019-0090) that will allow for a range of new housing types, commercial development and park space to meet the needs of various household sizes, lifestyles and income levels in the Glacier Ridge area.